vagnur/cukoo_search/README.md

 ## Usage

 First, you need to declare the fitness function.
 In the code we have an example of a fitness function.
+The algorithm searchs in a [0,1] space, so you need to adjust the value of the parameters in the fitness function, see the example in [cuckoosearch.cc](../master/src/cuckoosearch.cc) file for details.

 Then, you need a file that contains the minimun and maximun value of each parameter _i_, like this: